Come Follow Me 3/23/2020 – Devotionals & FHE for Children

 - What kind of record do we keep of our family?

-- It is important to record history (what happened) but it is also important to record spiritual things as well.
+- So it is important to record history (what happened) but it is also important to record spiritual things as well.

 - How can each of us keep a record of our spiritual experiences?

-- See if you can find any from your family history.
+- Next see if you can find any from your family history.

 Start/make a journal.
 Write down one spiritual thing you remember from last week.

-Work on memorizing this scripture during the week: Enos 1:2
+Work on memorizing this scripture during the week of Come Follow Me 3/23: Enos 1:2

 And I will tell you of the wrestle which I had before God, before I received a remission of my sins.

 Remember that these are guidelines for you to use!
 Don’t feel as though you have to use every single question, journal entry, or activity.
-Make sure you look at the activity in advance so you can gather any materials they may require.
+And make sure you look at the activity in advance so you can gather any materials they may require.

 - Start by singing the song together and saying a prayer